USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 # Overview

-The '''CMAQ Decoupled Direct Method in 3 Dimensions (CMAQ DDM-3D)''' is a sensitivity analysis technique for computing sensitivity coefficients simultaneously while air pollutant concentrations are being computed (see References).
+The '''CMAQ Decoupled Direct Method in 3 Dimensions (CMAQ-DDM-3D)''' is a sensitivity analysis technique for computing sensitivity coefficients simultaneously while air pollutant concentrations are being computed (see References).
 The sensitivity coefficients represent the change in concentration, of any modeled species at any modeled time, associated with a change in a model input (e.g., an initial condition, boundary condition or emission rate) or a parameter (e.g., a reaction rate).

 CMAQ-DDM-3D generates concentration outputs that are essentially identical to normal CMAQ results, while simultaneously computing sensitivity coefficients for any species concentration to a change in initial conditions, boundary conditions, or emission rates.
 We have attempted to adhere to CMAQ programming conventions.
 Some changes have been made to the input and output of data to keep the sensitivity output files to a reasonable size and to facilitate the necessary passing of information from mother domains to daughter domains for nested runs (see Output of Data).

 Current DDM-3D implementation is available for version 5.2 of the Community Multiscale Air Quality (CMAQ) model.
-This version of the code has been the work of Sergey L. Napelenok and Wenxian Zhang, and based on previous release versions by Sergey L. Napelenok, Daniel Cohan, Ted Russell, Yueh-Jiun Yang, Amir Hakami and James Boylan.
+This version of the code has been the work of Sergey L. Napelenok, and is based on previous contributions from Wenxian Zhang, Daniel Cohan, Ted Russell, Yueh-Jiun Yang, Amir Hakami and James Boylan.
 This code can be compiled and executed in parallel mode identically to the base CMAQ model to take advantage of available multiprocessing capabilities.

 This guide is intended to assist users of our implementation of DDM sensitivity analysis into CMAQ.
-We acknowledge that our implementation is a work in progress and list cautionary notes (see Shortcomings and Unimplemented Features) that should be considered when using CMAQ-DDM.
-However, we have tested that for ozone chemistry and PM processes CMAQ-DDM gives results in good agreement with sensitivities calculated by differencing multiple brute-force runs of CMAQ, at a significant savings of computational time.
+We acknowledge that our implementation is a work in progress and list cautionary notes (see Shortcomings and Unimplemented Features) that should be considered when using CMAQ-DDM-3D.
+However, we have tested that for ozone chemistry and PM processes CMAQ-DDM-3D gives results in good agreement with sensitivities calculated by differencing multiple brute-force runs of CMAQ, at a significant savings of computational time.

 CMAQ-DDM-3D is released as part of public release version 5.2.
 Updates to the code include the migration to the most recent base model science (version 5.2).
 CMAQ 5.0.2 updates included 2nd order sensitivity calculation for particulate matter species, and improved flexibility in the control file.